5 misdiagnoses that might actually be ADHD

 My grades weren't suffering, but my mental health certainly was.
 I was devastatingly depressed in college.
 The lack of sleep led me to depend on caffeine and alcohol to deal with energy fluctuations.
 I’d chug coffee all day (which didn’t help my anxiety) and turn to alcohol to help me sleep at night.

 There’s evidence that substance abuse can disrupt circadian rhythm, thus affecting sleep.
 Circadian rhythm disturbances can also increase the chances of relapse in those who previously abused substances.
-It certainly doesn’t help that ADHDers are already predisposed to struggle with substance abuse due to impulsivity and under-stimulation.

 Sleep hygiene refers to routines and bedroom environment and how these factors affect sleep quality.
 Here are a few techniques I’ve personally used to optimize my sleep hygiene:

 I’m still struggling with this.
-I’m a freelancer, so I make my own hours.
+I’m an ADHD freelancer, so I make my own hours.
 But I often put off work until the last minute and stay up way too late to finish.
 If that’s a habit for you, too, it’s time (for both of us!) to set strong boundaries around when we will or won’t work.

 I use my phone's settings to restrict social media past a certain time.
 If your phone doesn’t have this, there's a nap for that!
 (Pun translation: there are apps available for this.)
 At the very least, try setting a time for your phone to stop displaying blue light each night.